Post updated: December 4, 2020

 Head to your LinkedIn page and then click the “Jobs” link in the top navigation bar.
 That will bring you to a screen that looks like this at the top:

 If there’s automatically a location entered in the “location” field (thanks, pesky GPS robots), make sure you delete that out.
-Freelance gigs often aren’t limited by location (most are remote!), so there’s no point in narrowing your search using that criteria.
+Freelance gigs often aren’t limited by location, so there’s no point in narrowing your search using that criteria.

 Then, in the search box, enter a keyword that fits what you’re looking for.
 As a freelance writer, some of my favorite search terms include: